BestTimesToVisit.com Logo

 Getting Around Jeju Island, South Korea

-Tip:Download the 'Kakao Bus' or 'Naver Maps' app for real-time bus tracking and route planning; Google Maps is less reliable here.
-Always have small bills or a T-money card (available at convenience stores) for easy payment.
-Board through the front door and exit through the middle or back.
-Don't be afraid to ask the driver to announce your stop if you're unsure – they are generally very helpful.
+Tip:Download the 'Kakao Bus' or 'Naver Maps' app for real-time tracking and route planning; Google Maps is less reliable here.
+Avoid peak hours (7-9 AM and 5-7 PM) if possible, as buses can get crowded.
+Always have exact change or a T-Money card (available at convenience stores) for easy payment.
+Don't be afraid to ask the driver for your stop if you're unsure – they're usually helpful.

 Rental Car